bruh1273/Lefty-Benefit-Latest/README.md

 # Lefty's Benefit. https://discord.gg/lefty
 ---
 - <!> DISCLAIMER <!> NOT MY ORIGINAL MOD.
 ORIGINAL MOD CREDIT GOES TO Ui Utils by Coderx_Gamer (https://github.com/Coderx-Gamer/ui-utils) and konoashi#9999 on discord
+- Shoutouts to Crosby.dev on Discord for some great improvements.
 - Here's how you use the mods, Fabric API is required for this mod to work.
 ---